MNikora/sdl_evolution/proposals/0277-Continuous-Integration-And-Testing.md

 During the development of Continuous integration infrastructure, a large number of scripts will be created to automate processes and configure the environment.
 We propose the creation of the separate subfolder in sdl_core named sdl_infrastructure. sdl_infrastructure should contain two subfolders: sdl_ci for storing stuff related to the CI setting up and sdl_workspace for having environment dependencies and stuff for developers.

-- sdl_core
 - sdl_infrastructure
-        - sdl_tools - will migrate from sdl_core/tools
     - sdl_ci
         - scripts and other stuff
     - sdl_workspace
         - docker containers
         - config. scripts

 ## Detailed design